Cornell-MAE-UG/sp26-portfolio-lrf55/_projects/nutcrackerdesign_hw4_additional_2).md

 ![Nutcracker Diagram](nutcracker.jpg)

 ## 5. Usability Discussion
 While a 27.25 cm (approx. 10.7 in) tool is standard for heavy-duty kitchenware, it is quite large for a typical single-handed nutcracker.
 Furthermore, requiring 400 N of force is at the absolute limit for most people, making it unusable for children, the elderly, or individuals with grip weaknesses.
 To improve usability, a Heavy Duty Linear Actuator was selected.
-This actuator can output up to 2000 lbs—four times the required force—at a stroke of only 2 inches.
+This actuator can output up to 2000 lbs--four times the required force--at a stroke of only 2 inches.
 This makes the tool both physically powerful enough for any user and compact enough for kitchen storage.